Bonding & Split Cage

 Your Gerbils are NOT bonding, what now?

+Remember that all Gerbils have different personalities, some are Alpha/Beta in different pairings and how they act with one Gerbil, may be very different with another.
 While the majority of bonds are successful, there will be some Gerbils who will not get on with each other and will need to find another partner, but by using this method, you have the best chance of success, and have helped out two lonely Gerbils.

 Important: If any Gerbils are injured, i.e. blood has been drawn, please make sure they are taken to the vet who can clean their wounds and give you the appropriate pain killers and anti-biotics.